 The Court maintains a direct calendar system with cases assigned to one Judge for all purposes, including trial.
 The Presiding Judge, Assistant Presiding Judge, or designee may assign and re-assign cases to other Judges as needed.
+Any judicial officer sitting in Los Banos is a designee authorized to re-assign cases to other Judges for all purposes.
 The assigned judge will be reflected on the first paper filed in any action.

-Eff.
+(Eff.
 1/1/13; Renum.
-1/1/17, 7/1/17, 7/1/18; Rev. 7/1/22Court Reporters
+1/1/17, 7/1/18; Rev. 7/1/22; 7/1/23)